-- A. All absences, including those for personal illness, must be reported by the employee to his/her supervisor (or to a designee or phone answering machine designated by the supervisor) no later than one-half hour prior to the employee's scheduled work time.
+- A. All absences, including those for personal illness, must be reported by the employee to his/her supervisor (or to a designee or phone answering machine designated by the supervisor) no later than one-half (1/2) hour prior to the employee's scheduled work time.
 Any absence not properly reported within the allotted time will be treated as an unpaid, unauthorized absence for that day.
 In addition, the improperly reported absence may be the basis for disciplinary action against the employee.
-Exceptions to this policy may only be granted where the failure to call off on time was justified by emergency or other extreme circumstance which was completely outside the employee's control. - B. Employees who are absent due to illness for one or more days, and who are not on approved FMLA leave, must call in each day to report their absence for that day as specified above.
-An employee who has been given a written statement by a physician (or other appropriate healthcare professional) declaring him/her medically unable to work for a specific period of time will not be required to report off each day as long as the employee has properly provided the statement in advance to his/her supervisor or appropriate designee.
+Exceptions to this policy may only be granted where the failure to call off on time was justified by emergency or other extreme circumstance which was completely outside the employee's control. - B. Employees who are absent due to illness for one (1) or more days, and who are not on an approved FMLA leave or approved personal leave of absence, must call in each day to report their absence for that day as specified above.
+If an employee has been approved for FMLA leave, or an approved personal leave of absence,